Where do I begin?

 While it’s not something most employers want to think about, firing employees is an unfortunate part of managing a business.
 It’s important to prepare yourself in the event that you might have to let a staff member go.
 The following best practices can help protect you as an employer, while respecting the rights of your staff:

-- Have clear performance policies.
-Have a clear attendance policy, cash register over/short policy, a clear process for performance improvement plans, etc. so that employees know what is required of them and have clear, fair rules with opportunities to improve before termination.
+- Have clear policies, including for performance.
+Have a clear attendance policy, cash register over/short policy, a clear process for performance improvement plans, an employee grievance policy, etc. so that employees know what is required of them and have clear, fair rules with opportunities to improve before termination.

 - Discuss performance issues with employees when they occur.
 Don’t wait until the problems get out of control.
 Address bad behaviors among staff members when they happen so employees have a fair chance to improve.
 For guidance on confronting an underperforming staff member, check out “Ten Steps to Help You Plan and Deal with a Difficult Employee” from The Balance.